 Apart from taking the Hershey Train from Havana to Matanzas (near Varadero), I personally wouldn’t touch the train network in Cuba because it is super slow compared to the bus network (often taking four to five times longer to take the same journey) and generally arrives at inconvenient hours in the middle of the night or early morning.
 However, Seat 61 is an excellent site if you’re after more details.

 Cuba does have a number of internal flight options available with Air Cubana and although not as cheap as the likes of Ryanair, they can be an option if time is tighter than your budget.
 However, plan your itinerary carefully as not all routes are served daily.
 I was really keen to head down to Baracoa.
 However, on a two-week schedule, the only way to get back to Havana in the time available was to fly.
 I was ok with the idea and cost (under $200 one-way – hey, I really wanted to find pirate treasure), but I found that the flights didn’t go each day and the one I needed left days after I needed it to.

 3. Accommodation in Cuba

 Casa Particulares: without a doubt, hand on my heart, staying with the local people in the casa particulars of Cuba is your best accommodation option.
-Cheap, well maintained room that come with dining option and offering a deep level of cultural integration, I can’t rave about casa particulars enough…actually, I can and do here: Mi Casa es Tu Casa: Casa Particulares in Cuba.
+Cheap, well-maintained room that comes with a dining option and offers a deep level of cultural integration, I can’t rave about casa particulars enough…actually, I can and do here: Mi Casa es Tu Casa: Casa Particulares in Cuba.